keenan218/cop-react-components/README.md

 See the section about [compile](https://babeljs.io/setup#installation) for more information.

+### `yarn build-storybook`
+Builds the storybook files ending in `.stories.mdx` to static HTML, CSS & JS files located in `storybook-static` folder.

+### `yarn deploy-storybook`
+Deploys the storybook build from the previous step to GitHub Pages.
+The storybook is deployed to special branch called `gh-pages`.\

+The changes will be publicly available on[Cop React Components Storybook](https://ukhomeoffice.github.io/cop-react-components)

 ## Learn More

 You can learn more in the [Introduction to Storybook for React](https://storybook.js.org/docs/react/get-started/introduction).